respiratory-immunology-lab/metabolome-lipidome-MSDIAL/downstream_processing/README.md

 ##### Usage

 The minimum inputs for the `metab_limma_categorical()` function are a `SummarizedExperiment` object (e.g. generated through the `pmp_preprocess()` function) and the name of a categorical metadata column.
-In typical usage, you would not provide a model matrix or a constrast matrix, as the function will generate these for you.
+In typical usage, you would not provide a model matrix or a contrast matrix, as the function will generate these for you.
 Please provide rownames if you do not have a metadata column named `shortname`.
 The default method for multiple testing correction of p-values is `BH` (Benjamini-Hochberg correction), but can be changed if desired.
 If you want different significance and log2 fold-change thresholds, you can override the default values.

 An example with the stool metabolomics dataset: